Aspilsanam/BharatIntern-Task1/README.md

 OBJECTIVE

-Here is a 50-word summary of the text:

 The project aims to develop a system that predicts house prices based on average income, area, and market trends.
 It aims to provide customers with a fast and accurate way to find homes within their budget, eliminating the need for real estate agents and ensuring the best price without getting cheated.